trans-travel/trans-travel/us/tn.md

 ## Medical Care

  * Trans medical care is legal for adults.
- * Medical transition for people under age 18 will be illegal as of July 1, 2023.
+ * Medical transition for people under age 18 is illegal as of July 1, 2023.
 This includes both care provided from within Tennessee and care provided via telehealth.
 However, a preliminary injunction (as of June 28, 2023) will allow both puberty blockers and hormone therapy